rezasalatin/V-BeachNet/README.md

 ## Prerequisites

-Ensure you have Conda installed on your Ubuntu 24.04 with default version of Python and Nvidia GPU driver installed.
+Install Conda on your Ubuntu 24.04 with default version of Python and Nvidia GPU.

 1. Install Anaconda prerequisite (Can also be accessed from [here](https://docs.anaconda.com/anaconda/install/linux/)):
 ```sh